What is Rental Car Insurance?

-Rental car insurance is coverage from a personal insurance policy, a credit card, or the rental company itself that protects people when they drive a rental car.
+Rental car insurance is coverage that protects people when they drive a rental car.
+You can get rental car insurance through your personal insurance policy, from your credit card benefits, or from the rental car company itself.
 Depending on the policy, rental car insurance may cover damage to the vehicle, damage or injuries that you cause, your own injuries, theft, and loss of personal items.

 - The most common types of rental car insurance are liability, collision damage waiver, personal accident, and personal effects.